floppes/RTD266xFlash/README.md

 The Arduino code is based on [ladyada's project](https://github.com/adafruit/Adafruit_RTD266X_I2CFlasher).

-There is a special feature for a 3.5" HDMI display manufactured by KeDei: you can replace the boot logo with a custom logo.
+There are special features for a 3.5" HDMI display manufactured by KeDei: you can replace the boot logo with a custom logo, change the background and foreground colors and modify the "HDMI" pop-up.
 The custom logo needs to be 204x72 pixels and may only contain black and white pixels.

 ## Usage ##